 The use of exploitative labour and human trafficking is a criminal offence and is strictly forbidden in both our own operations and supply chains.
 We do not support or deal with any person or business knowingly involved in slavery or human trafficking.

-We deliver clean energy solutions for our target markets, through the development and manufacture of modular fuel cell stacks and systems.
-Our principal facility and headquarters is located in Loughborough, UK.
-As at the date of this statement we also operate in Japan, India and the US.
+Intelligent Energy is a fuel cell engineering company focused on the development and commercialisation of its PEM fuel cell technologies for a range of markets including automotive, stationary power and UAVs.
+Our principal facility and headquarters are located in Loughborough, UK.
+As at the date of this statement we also operate in Japan, India, the US and China.

 Our supply chains